EBRZ124/TIC-TAC-CPP/README.md

 buttons.cpp - button logic and functions

-|Graphics - folder with visual elements for the GUI

-|Scrap - folder with the primitive version of the game

-|
+    .

-|main.cpp - primitive version which has the logic and algorithms and can be used seperately to play the game, but with no GUI
+    ├── Scrap - folder with the primitive version of the game │   ├── main.cpp - primitive version which has the logic and algorithms and can be used seperately to play the game, but with no GUI
+    ├── Graphics - folder with visual elements for the GUI